bokunimowakaru/ping/README.md

 	adr = '8.8.8.8'         # Google DNS
 	adr = '192.168.1.1'     # e.g. Gateway on the LAN

+## Security of Super User Privileges

+The command added 'sudo' works the highest privileges on the system.
+It means the code behave without any limitations.
+If there are security weaknesses in a code, in software libralies, or in the operating system, and the device meets maliciously atacks, you may have a security accident.
+For improving way of the security for the kind of this code, is to reduce the external inputs and outputs function.
+And checking all of the input data and discarding unwanted messages is one of the most important countermeasure for the security issue.

 ## GitHub Pages (This Document)